louchesprocket/pgnutil/README.txt

 	pgnutil -m '[Bb]litz' -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -s Event -i mygames.pgn

-means, "output the value of the 'Event' tag for every game containing 'Blitz' or 'blitz,' but of these games, for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
+means, "Output the value of the 'Event' tag for every game containing 'Blitz' or 'blitz,' but of these games, for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"